Tsikoudia

 It is often produced at home in villages throughout Crete, thus the alcohol content varies by producer.
 Typically each Cretan village has one or two residents who are licensed to distill, and tsikoudia is produced continuously for two to three weeks in late October and early November.

-Tsikoudia is sometimes served cold from a bottle kept in a freezer.
-This is commonly offered as an after dinner digestif, and in most tavernas in Crete it is offered as a complimentary digestif with fruits and sweets after the meal.
+Tsikoudia is almost always served chilled from a freezer and is commonly provided as a complimentary digestif in Cretan restaurants, often accompanied by fruits and sweets after the meal.

-It can be flavored using lemon rind, rosemary, or honey (rakomelo).